Isaac Bashevis Singer: Life

 Isaac Bashevis Singer was born in 1903 to a Jewish family in Leoncin village near Warsaw, Poland.
 The Polish form of his birth name was Icek Hersz Zynger.
 The exact date of his birth is uncertain, but most sources say it was probably November 11, a date similar to the one that Singer gave to his official biographer Paul Kresh, his secretary Dvorah Telushkin, and Rabbi William Berkowitz.
 Some sources mention 1902.
 The year 1903 is consistent with the historical events that his brother refers to in their childhood memoirs, including the death of Theodor Herzl.
 The often-quoted birth date, July 14, 1904, was made up by the author in his youth, possibly to make himself younger to avoid the draft.

-His father Pinchus-Mendel Zinger (1868–?) was a Hasidic rabbi from Tomaszów Lubelski (Lublin Governorate), and his mother, Szewa (nee Zilberman, 1871–?) was from Poritsk (Vladimir-Volynsky Uyezd, Volhynia Governorate); parents registered their marriage on June 2 (14) 1889 in Biłgoraj.
+His father Pinchus-Mendel Zinger (1868–?) was a Hasidic rabbi from Tomaszów Lubelski (Lublin Governorate), and his mother, Szewa (née Zilberman, 1871–?) was from Poritsk (Vladimir-Volynsky Uyezd, Volhynia Governorate); parents registered their marriage on June 2 (14) 1889 in Biłgoraj.
 Singer later used her first name in an initial literary pseudonym, Izaak Baszewis, which he later expanded.
-Both his older siblings, sister Esther Kreitman (1891–1954) and brother Israel Joshua Singer (1893–1944), became writers as well.
+Both his older siblings, sister Esther Kreitman (1891–1954) and brother Israel Joshua Singer (1893–1944), became novelists as well, and his younger brother Moshe Singer became a rabbi.
 Esther was the first of the family to write stories.

 The family moved to the court of the Rabbi of Radzymin in 1907, where his father became head of the Yeshiva.
 After the Yeshiva building burned down in 1908, the family moved to Warsaw, a flat at Krochmalna Street 10.
 In the spring of 1914, the Singers moved to No. 12.

 The street where Singer grew up was located in the impoverished, Yiddish-speaking Jewish quarter of Warsaw.
 There his father served as a rabbi, and was called on to be a judge, arbitrator, religious authority and spiritual leader in the Jewish community.
 The unique atmosphere of pre-war Krochmalna Street can be found both in the collection of Varshavsky-stories, which tell stories from Singer's childhood, as well as in those novels and stories which take place in pre-war Warsaw.